Yelp/paasta/docs/source/about/paasta_principles.rst

 On the plus side, building your own PaaS can give your organization more value than adopting an existing commercial or third-party PaaS.
-The value comes from the fact that you can build your PaaS to meet your specific needs like a glove.
+The value comes from the fact that you can build your PaaS to meet your specific needs.
-Additionally, the much of the existing engineering effort towards your current infrastructure can often be re-used.
-For example if you have an existing service-discovery mechanism, you can build a PaaS that integrates tightly with it, as opposed to replacing it with a difference service-discovery mechanism from a third-party.
+Additionally, much of the existing engineering effort towards your current infrastructure can often be re-used.
+For example if you have an existing service-discovery mechanism, you can build a PaaS that integrates tightly with it, as opposed to replacing it with a different service-discovery mechanism from a third-party.

 There are of course downsides to building your own PaaS.
-There is certainly some engineering effort in involved, but that must be weight against the engineering effort involved in *not* building your own PaaS (integration, training, and migration costs).
+There is certainly engineering effort involved, but that must be weighed against the engineering effort involved in *not* building your own PaaS (integration, training, and migration costs).
 You also lose the support of the community, or in the case of a commercial PaaS, the support of a vendor.
 Problems with